lighterio/cedar/README.md

 log.info('This gets formatted as an info message.');
 log.warn('This gets formatted as a warning message.', error);
 log.error('This gets formatted as an error message.', error);
-log.alert('This gets formatted as an alerting message.', error);
+log.fatal('This gets formatted as a fatal error message.', error);
 ```

 ## Convention & Configuration